tmtom/hx711_dt/README.md

 Now the application can read this file without worrying about timing.
 Another advantage is that the timing is pretty accurate and with minimal system performance impact.
-For details about the format see https://dri.freedesktop.org/docs/drm/iio/iio_devbuf.html
+For details about the format see [Industrial IIO device buffers](https://dri.freedesktop.org/docs/drm/iio/iio_devbuf.html)